Blosc/python-blosc/ANNOUNCE.rst

 =============================
-Announcing python-blosc 1.4.1
+Announcing python-blosc 1.4.2
 =============================

 What is new?
 ============

-This is a maintenance release fixing some issues in C11 compiler detection that affected Mac OSX.
+This is a maintenance release for updating C-Blosc to 1.11.0.

 Also, in 1.4.0 support for Zstd has been introduced for first time, and so far the experience with it is really pleasant.
 As an example, see how